-Criteria Excellent Satisfactory Unsatisfactory Demographic Chief complaint medical diagnosis Patient initials Age and gender Chief complaint Medical Diagnosis Points: 0.25 Missing more than 1 piece of information Points: 0 Deficiency (Problem) The deficiency is well supported in the assessment • The deficiency is not well supported in the assessment.
+Criteria Excellent Satisfactory Unsatisfactory Demograph ic Chief complaint medical diagnosis Patient initials Age and gender Chief complaint Medical Diagnosis Points: 0.25 Missing more than 1 piece of information Points: 0 Deficiency (Problem) The deficiency is well supported in the assessment Points: 0.25 The deficiency is not well supported in the assessment.
 Points: 0 Focused Assessment Only data pertinent to the identified deficiency.
-Includes all relevant subjective/objective data Points: 1.5 Points: 0.25 Includes some data not relevant to deficiency/problem Missing one important piece of assessment data Points: 1 Includes data not relevant to deficiency/problem and/or does not include all subjective/objective data Missing more than one important pieces of 101113.1.0 assessment data Points: 0 Nursing Diagnosis The nursing diagnosis is correctly worded and reflects the deficiency/problem.
-The diagnosis is a priority • The nursing diagnosis is not correctly worded and does not reflect a priority concern. concern Points: 0.5 Points: 0 Goal Goal correlates with the deficiency/problem and nursing diagnosis.
+Includes all relevant subjective/objective data Includes some data not relevant to deficiency/problem Missing one important piece of assessment data Includes data not relevant to deficiency/problem and/or does not include all subjective/objective data Missing more than one important pieces of assessment data Points: 0 Points: 1.5 Points: 1 Nursing Diagnosis The nursing diagnosis is correctly worded and reflects the deficiency/problem.
+The diagnosis is a priority concern The nursing diagnosis is not correctly worded and does not reflect a priority concern.
+Points: 0.5 Points: 0 Goal Goal correlates with the deficiency/problem and nursing diagnosis.
 Goal is patient centered.
 Goal has a time frame.
 Goal is measurable and realistic.
 Goal does not address the deficiency/problem or nursing diagnosis.
 Goal is not patient centered.
 Goal has no time frame.
 Goal is not measurable or realistic.
-Interventions 3 appropriate active interventions for the stated goal that you (student) could carry out independently or inter- dependently All interventions are correctly stated and have 2 appropriate active interventions for the stated goal that you (student) could carry out independently or inter- dependently One or more interventions is not correctly stated or • Less than 2 appropriate active interventions for the stated goal that you (student) could carry out independently or inter- dependently a timeframe Points 1.5 timed Points: 1 Points: 0 Evaluation Clearly stated evaluation for the goal.
-Does not clearly state evaluation for the goal.
-Evaluates interventions instead of goal.
-Points: 0.5 Points: 0
+Points: 0 Points: 0.5 Interventions 3 appropriate active interventions for the stated goal that you (student) could carry out independently or interdependently All interventions are correctly stated and have a timeframe 2 appropriate active interventions for the stated goal that you (student) could carry out independently or interdependently One or more interventions is not correctly stated or timed Points: 1 Less than 2 appropriate active interventions for the stated goal that you (student) could carry out independently or interdependently Evaluation 70III.5 1.5 Clearly stated evaluation Points: 0 • Does not clearly state for the goal. evaluation for the goal. • Evaluates interventions instead of goal.
+Points: 0 Points: 0.5